EonTAS/Backend-Dev/README.md

 - Want to be able to make an account

-- Want to be able to purchase products from store

 - Want to be able to view items that I have purchased

 - Want to be able to deposit money into account so i can buy items